dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 [AddConsole overloads](/dotnet/api/microsoft.extensions.logging.consoleloggerextensions) let you pass in an a minimum log level, a filter function, and a boolean that indicates whether scopes are supported.
 Another option is to pass in an `IConfiguration` object, which can specify scopes support and logging levels.

-If you are considering the console provider for use in production, be aware that it has a significant impact on performance.
+The console provider has a significant impact on performance and is generally not appropriate for use in production.

 When you create a new project in Visual Studio, the `AddConsole` method looks like this: